sebastianjnuwu/acode-plugins/readme.md

 <strong>Report Bugs:</strong> Found bugs?
 Report now by clicking <a href="https://github.com/sebastianjnuwu/acode-plugins/issues">here!</a><br>

-<strong>pull request:</strong> Do you think something can improve? come contribute click <a href="https://github.com/sebastianjnuwu/acode-plugins/pulls">here!</a>
+<strong>Pull request:</strong> Do you think something can improve? come contribute click <a href="https://github.com/sebastianjnuwu/acode-plugins/pulls">here!</a>

 > 💜 Thanks for using these icons!